fdemian/elementary-editor/README.md

 # Elementary Editor

-A WYSWYG editor based on DraftJS and React.
+A WYSWYG editor based on DraftJS and Ant.Design.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See usage for notes on how to use elementary-editor in your project.

 ### Prerequisites